Skip to content

 Map Session Keys

-Once you've generated your session keys, the next step is to map your session keys to your H160 account (an Ethereum-style address).
+With your newly generated session keys in hand, the next step is to map your session keys to your H160 account (an Ethereum-style address).
 Make sure you hold the private keys to this account, as this is where the block rewards are paid out to.

 To map your session keys to your account, you need to be inside the candidate pool.
-Once you are a candidate, you need to send a mapping extrinsic.
-Note that this will bond tokens per author ID registered.
+Once you are a candidate, you need to send a mapping extrinsic, which requires a mapping bond.

 To create the mapping from Polkadot.js Apps (make sure you're connected to the correct network), click on Developer at the top of the page, choose the Extrinsics option from the dropdown, and take the following steps: